BrewBlox/brewblox-documentation/docs/dev/reference/architecture.md

 **brewblox-images** manages build configuration for Docker images where we wrap existing applications or Docker images without contributing a meaningful amount of code.

+**brewblox-documentation** contains the source for the user-facing <https://brewblox.com> website.
+`brewblox.com` itself is only updated during `edge` releases.
+<https://brewblox-dev.netlify.app> shows the current state of the `develop` branch.

 ```plantuml
 @startuml Artifacts
 left to right direction